Best Places To Visit In Georgia (The Country)

 Georgia is a wild, wild country filled with some of the most generous people you will ever meet.
 Although it may be hard to communicate with most people, their smiles prevail.

-With its diversification of Caucasus mountains, its unselfish Black Sea coast, astonishingly eclectic culture, and a vibe to it which screams hipster-backpacker, Georgia is the perfect country to take a weekend road trip.
+With its diversification of Caucasus mountains, its unselfish Black Sea coast, astonishingly eclectic culture, and a vibe to it that screams hipster-backpacker, Georgia is the perfect country to take a weekend road trip.
+There are so many beautiful places to visit in Georgia and things to see and do in Georgia; you could spend weeks traveling around this underrated country.